 Hundred of homeowners have been in contact with us during the crisis.
 Most of them have decided to sell their houses or investment properties because they cannot keep up with the mortgage payments.

-When Debbie learned about the problems her daughter was going through, she immediately took action.
-We at Better Off Home Buyers are pleased to have helped Debbie because by purchasing the property, she could focus her efforts on her daughter’s health.
+When Debbie learned about her daughter’s problems, she immediately took action.
+We at Better Off Home Buyers are pleased to have helped Debbie because she could focus her efforts on her daughter’s health by purchasing the property.

 Many homeowners in Portland and throughout Oregon are in financial distress and need to sell their homes quickly.